demonishan/gradientor/RULEBOOK.md

 - Use barrel exports (index.ts) for cleaner imports
 - Follow the feature-based folder structure

-## CSS/SCSS Guidelines
-- Use CSS custom properties for theming
-- Support both light and dark modes
-- Keep component styles scoped and organized
-- Do not use color names, use hex values instead (e.g., use #fff instead of white)

 ## Comments & Documentation
 - Remove unnecessary comments
 - Use JSDoc for public APIs